hamlet-framework/type/README.md

 ## Object like arrays

 Object like arrays require more leg work.
-For example for type `array{id:int,name:string,valid?:bool}` corresponds to this construct:
+For example the type `array{id:int,name:string,valid?:bool}` corresponds to this construct:

 ```php